spotlightishere/TxDMV-Denied-Plates/README.md

 - In order to accommodate only the left-hand side of the page,the "Month" column was dropped.
 - In some circumstances, "Column 3" was created due to erroneous handling of certain license plates containing spaces.
 This column was merged with "Plate Selection" using a space as a separator.
 - The total amount of license plate numbers present at the end of "Plate Selection" were manually removed (i.e. where Request Date was null).

+## License
+From my understanding, this is public domain information.
+I'm most certainly not a lawyer.
+Good luck!

+## Usages
+- "funny texas denied license plates" on Telegram: [@funnytexasdeniedlicenseplates](https://t.me/funnytexasdeniedlicenseplates)

 # Conclusions
 - Although my high-end gaming rig can handle Cyberpunk 2077 at highest graphics and build LLVM in about 20 minutes, it could not handle the full wrath of Excel.